Intramolecular force: Bond formation

 Comparison of the bond lengths between carbon and oxygen in a double and triple bond.

 Bonds are formed by atoms so that they are able to achieve a lower energy state.
 Free atoms will have more energy than a bonded atom.
 This is because some energy is released during bond formation, allowing the entire system to achieve a lower energy state.
 The bond length, or the minimum separating distance between two atoms participating in bond formation, is determined by their repulsive and attractive forces along the internuclear direction.
 As the two atoms get closer and closer, the positively charged nuclei repel, creating a force that attempts to push the atoms apart.
 As the two atoms get further apart, attractive forces work to pull them back together.
 Thus an equilibrium bond length is achieved and is a good measure of bond stability.

 Biochemistry

-The alpha helix structure necessary for the stability of DNA is held together by the electrostatic intramolecular forces in the protein.
+The alpha helix structure necessary for the stability of DNA is held together by the electrostatic intramolecular forces in the molecule.

 Intramolecular forces are extremely important in the field of biochemistry, where it comes into play at the most basic levels of biological structures.
 Intramolecular forces such as disulfide bonds give proteins and DNA their structure.
 Proteins derive their structure from the intramolecular forces that shape them and hold them together.
 The main source of structure in these molecules is the interaction between the amino acid residues that form the foundation of proteins.
 The interactions between residues of the same proteins forms the secondary structure of the protein, allowing for the formation of beta sheets and alpha helices, which are important structures for proteins and in the case of alpha helices, for DNA.